-A "Change of Control" is defined in Mr. Eveleigh's employment agreement with the Corporation as any of the following events: (a) the purchase or acquisition of Common Shares and/or securities (the "Convertible Securities") convertible into Common Shares of Corporation or carrying rights to acquire Common Shares as a result of which a person, group of persons or persons acting jointly or in concert (collectively, the "Holders") beneficially own or exercise control or direction over the Common Shares and/or Convertible Securities such that, assuming only the conversion of the Convertible Securities beneficially owned by the Holders, entitle them to cast more than fifty percent (50%) of the votes attaching to all of the Common Shares which may be cast at a meeting of Shareholders to elect directors; or (b) approval by the Shareholders of (i) an amalgamation, arrangement, merger or other combination of the Corporation with another corporation(s) pursuant to which the Shareholders will not immediately thereafter own shares of the successor or continuing corporation entitling them to cast more than fifty percent (50%) of the votes attaching to all of the common shares in the capital of the successor or continuing corporation, or (ii) a sale of all or substantially all of the assets of the Corporation.
+A "Change of Control" is defined in Mr. Eveleigh's employment agreement with the Corporation as any of the following events: (a) the purchase or acquisition of Common Shares and/or securities (the "Convertible Securities") convertible into Common Shares of Corporation or carrying rights to acquire Common Shares as a result of which a person, group of persons or persons acting jointly or in concert (collectively, the "Holders") beneficially own or exercise control or direction over the Common Shares and/or Convertible Securities such that, assuming only the conversion of the Convertible Securities beneficially owned by the Holders, entitle them to cast more than fifty percent (50%) of the votes attaching to all of the Common Shares which may be cast at a meeting of Shareholders to elect directors; or (b) approval by the Shareholders of (i) an amalgamation, arrangement, merger or other combination of the Corporation with another corporation(s) pursuant to which the Shareholders will not immediately thereafter own shares of the successor or continuing corporation entitling them to cast more than fifty percent (50%) of the votes attaching to all of the common shares in the capital of the successor or continuing corporation which may be cast at a meeting of shareholders to elect directors of that corporation, or (ii) a sale of all or substantially all of the assets of the Corporation.